 The District is authorized by state law to levy property taxes, which consist of ad valorem taxes on real and personal property within the District.
 The County Assessor, upon receipt of the certification of tax levies from the County Excise Board, extends the tax levies on the tax roll for submission to the County Treasurer.
 Property taxes are levied on November 1 and are due on receipt of the tax bill.
 The first half of taxes is due prior to January 1.
 The second half is due prior to April 1.
 If the first payment is not made timely, the entire tax becomes due and payable on January 2.
 Second half taxes become delinquent on April 1 of the year following the assessment.
-If not paid by the following October 1, the property is offered for sale for the amount of the taxes due.
-The owner has two years to redeem the property by paying the taxes and penalty owed.
+If not paid by the following October 1, the property is offered for sale for the taxes and penalty owed.
 If at the end of two years the owner has not done so, the purchaser is issued a deed to the property.
 No provision has been made for uncollected taxes, as all taxes are deemed collectible.
 Other local sources of revenues include tuition, fees, rentals, disposals, commissions and reimbursements.